ray-project/ray/doc/source/data/creating-datasets.rst

   Read JSON files into a tabular ``Dataset``.
 The JSON data will be read into `Arrow Table <https://arrow.apache.org/docs/python/generated/pyarrow.Table.html>`__ blocks.
+Although this simple example demonstrates reading a single file, note that Datasets can also read directories of JSON files, with one tabular block created per file.

   Currently, only newline-delimited JSON (NDJSON) is supported.

   .. literalinclude:: ./doc_code/creating_datasets.py
     :language: python